Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 $10K/Month Plateau: What You Think Is Wrong vs What’s Actually Blocking Growth

-What you think: You need more leads, better marketing, a new platform, or a different offer.
+What you think is that you need more leads, better marketing, a new platform, or a different offer.

-What’s actually wrong: You’ve hit your personal capacity ceiling.
-More clients means more hours, and you’re already working 55 hours a week.
+What’s actually wrong is that you’ve hit your personal capacity ceiling: more clients mean more hours, and you’re already working 55 hours a week.

-You’re trading hours for dollars at scale — and you’ve maxed out the hours.
+You’re trading hours for dollars at scale, and you’ve already maxed out the hours you can give.

 Maren’s case (marketing consultant):

-She’d tried everything: new Instagram strategy, LinkedIn outreach, webinar funnels, email sequences.
+Stuck at $10K per month for 14 months, Maren had already tried everything she could think of: a new Instagram strategy, LinkedIn outreach, webinar funnels, and email sequences.

 Her calendar told the real story:

-55 hours weekly, 48 of them on client delivery.
+55 hours weekly, with 48 of those hours spent on client delivery.

 7 hours left for sales, marketing, and business development.

-Seven hours to grow a business that needed 20+ hours of growth work to break the ceiling.
+Seven hours to grow a business that actually needed 20+ hours of focused growth work to break the ceiling.

 Why more marketing wasn’t the answer:

-She didn’t have the capacity to serve more clients even if she landed them.
+She didn’t have the capacity to serve more clients even if her marketing suddenly worked and brought them in.

-Raising prices felt impossible — she was already exhausted.
+Raising prices felt impossible because she was already exhausted at her current workload.

 The math was simple but brutal: